Teletype Model 33: Keyboard

+The keyboard required heavy pressure to operate the keys - on par with a mechanical typewriter - far more than any modern keyboard.

-The Model 33 could operate either in half-duplex mode, in which signals from the keyboard were sent to the print mechanism, so that characters were printed as they were typed (local echo), or in full-duplex mode, in which keyboard signals are sent only to the transmission line, and the receiver would have to transmit the character back to the Model 33 in order for it to be printed (remote echo).
-The factory setting was half-duplex, but it could be changed to full-duplex by the user.
+The Model 33 can operate either in half-duplex mode, in which signals from the keyboard are sent to the print mechanism, so that characters are printed as they are typed (local echo), or in full-duplex mode, in which keyboard signals are sent only to the transmission line, and the receiver has to transmit the character back to the Model 33 in order for it to be printed (remote echo).
+The factory setting is half-duplex, but it can be changed to full-duplex by the user.

+Answer-back and unattended operation

-The Teletype Model 33 contained an answer-back mechanism that was generally used in dial-up networks such as the TWX network.
-At the beginning of the message, the sending machine could transmit an enquiry character or WRU ("Who aRe yoU") code, and the recipient machine would automatically initiate a response, which was encoded in a rotating drum that could be preprogrammed by breaking off tabs.
-The answer-back drum in the recipient machine would rotate and send a unique identifying code to the sender, so that the sender could verify connection to the correct recipient.
-The WRU code could also be sent at the end of the message.
-A correct response would confirm that the connection had remained unbroken during the message transmission.
-To conclude the transmission, the sending machine operator would press the disconnect button.
+The Teletype Model 33 contains an answer-back mechanism that is generally used in dial-up networks such as the Teletypewriter Exchange Service (TWX).
+At the beginning of the message, the sending machine can transmit an enquiry character or WRU ("who are you") code, and the recipient machine automatically initiates a response, which is encoded in a rotating drum that had been preprogrammed by breaking off tabs.
+The answer-back drum in the recipient machine rotates and sends a unique identifying code to the sender, so that the sender can verify connection to the correct recipient.
+The WRU code can also be sent at the end of the message.
+A correct response confirms that the connection had remained unbroken during the message transmission.
+To conclude the transmission, the sending machine operator presses the disconnect button.

-The receiving machine could also be set up to not require operator intervention.
+The receiving machine can also be set up to not require operator intervention.
 Since messages were often sent across multiple time zones to their destination, it was common to send a message to a location where the receiving machine was operating in an office that was closed and unstaffed overnight.
 This also took advantage of lower telecommunication charges for non-urgent messages which were sent at off-peak times.